yidarvin/wedding/README.md

 We need [ImageMagick](https://imagemagick.org/) and [Potrace](http://potrace.sourceforge.net/).

 Installation directions for ImageMagick can be found on their [download site](https://imagemagick.org/script/download.php).
-Alternatively, you can download the MacOS version with with [this link](https://imagemagick.org/download/binaries/ImageMagick-x86_64-apple-darwin19.0.0.tar.gz).
+Also, you can download the MacOS version with with [this link](https://imagemagick.org/download/binaries/ImageMagick-x86_64-apple-darwin19.0.0.tar.gz).
 Extract the contents and set the `MAGICK_HOME` environment variable to the extracted path.
 Similary add the `bin` subdirectory to `PATH` and the `lib` subdirectory to `DYLD_LIBRARY_PATH`.

 ```
 export MAGICK_HOME="$HOME/ImageMagick-7.0.9"